noisya55616/deca-notes/pi-notes/ba-core/customer-relations.md

 #### Performance Indicators:

 * Discuss the nature of customer relationship management (CR:016) (SP)

+Customer relationship management is the approad a company takes in it's interaction with current and potential customers.

 * Explain the role of ethics in customer relationship management (CR:017) (SP)

+Ethics improves quality of service and fosters positive relationships.

 * Describe the use of technology in customer relationship management (CR:018) (SP)

+Just think.
+Stuff like data analysis about customer history, satisfaction, etc.